 This plan's health coverage qualifies as minimum essential coverage and meets the minimum value standard for the benefits it provides.
 See page 7 for details.
+This plan is accredited.
+See page 12.

-Serving: Northern California: Fresno service area
+Serving: Southern California service area

 Enrollment in this Plan is limited.
 You must live or work in our geographic service areas to enroll.
-See page 11 for requirements.
+See page 12 for requirements.